Understanding the Basics of a Gluten-Free Lifestyle

 1. Educate Yourself

 The first step is to learn about gluten-containing foods.
 Grains like wheat, barley, and rye are obvious sources, but gluten can also be found in unexpected places like sauces, dressings, and processed foods.
-Familiarize yourself with ingredient labels and opt for certified gluten-free products.
+Familiarise yourself with ingredient labels and opt for certified gluten-free products.

 2. Stock Up on Gluten-Free Alternatives

 When grocery shopping, look for gluten-free products.
 Many brands now offer gluten-free versions of pasta, bread, and snacks.
 Find what you enjoy, and stock your pantry with alternatives.
-Whole foods like fruits, vegetables, and lean meats are inherently gluten-free and should make up the majority of your diet.

 3. Meal Prep